computablelabs/compspec/TopLevelSpec.md

 submit queries directly to the Backend system without needing to constantly communicate with the blockchain itself.
 Note however, that the authentication process *will* check against the blockchain to see if a particular user is authorized to access the data on this Backend system.
-This means that the `user_credentials` will likely include a signature using the user's private key.
+More specifically, `user_credentials` will be a nonce that is signed with the user's private key.

 Note in addition that the implementation of the specific authentication system is not specified in this document.
 Different backend creators may choose to